cloudify-cosmo/getcloudify.org/source/guide/3.2/guide-security.md

 To do this, the manager blueprint should be updated as follows.

 Say you write a custom authentication provider.
-The code itself should be packaged in a similar way to how [operations/workflows](guide-plugin-creation.html#creating-a-plugin-project) plugins are packaged, that is to say, it should be packaged as a valid python package.
+The code itself should be structured in a similar way to how [operations/workflows](guide-plugin-creation.html#creating-a-plugin-project) plugins are structured, that is to say, it should be structured as a valid python package.

-You specify the package location under the `cloudify.plugins` property in the `manager` node of the manager blueprint like this:
+You specify the package location under the `plugins` section in the `cloudify` property of the `manager` node in the manager blueprint like this:
 {% highlight yaml %}
 node_templates:
   ...